 Fee: $25 (this covers Preston TARC team registration - anyone can register a team at www.rocketcontest.org) Teams must design and build their own rocket(s) to their specification.
 Visit Apogee Rockets (Colorado) or Discount Rocketry or Sunward or Estes (Colorado) or others for supplies.

-On Thursday, October 1, at 5 PM in the Preston Cafeteria we will have an informational meeting about the 2015-2016 TEAM AMERICA ROCKETRY CONTEST (TARC).
 This aerospace competition is for 7th – 12th graders interested in rocketry.
 The competition is well-explained at www.rocketcontest.org and is basically designing and building a custom rocket to loft an egg to a very specific altitude (as measured electronically) in a very specific timeframe and return the egg unbroken and rocket re-flyable (undamaged).

 TARC is sponsored by the Aerospace Industries Association, Raytheon, National Association of Rocketry, Lockheed-Martin and more.